 - Browser Issues: Sometimes this issue occurs simply due to your browser.
 It can happen either because your browser is not working properly or is outdated.

 - Antivirus programs: It is factual that antiviruses not only slow down your internet speed but also create other problems.
 So., it can also be caused due to antiviruses.

 - Modem and Router problems: A minor error in routers and modems can also lead to this problem.
 So, it is recommended to check them if something like this occurs.

+So far in this article, we have discussed what does DNS server not responding mean along with reasons what causes DNS server not responding.
 There are 6 simple ways by which you can resolve DNS server issue in all Windows devices along with Windows 8.
 These are:

-Mostly this problem occurs due to using a poor or outdated browser.
+Mostly DNS problem occurs due to using a poor or outdated browser.
 So, in this case, the first thing you can try is to update your browser to the latest available version or you can also switch your browser.